 You may also be hit with other minor withdrawal fees such as in the case you use an ATM that is not associated with your bank or card issuer or get a cash advance outside of the county.
 Fee amounts and structures do vary from one financial institution to the other, so make sure to read the terms and conditions of your card agreement or check with your card issuer’s customer service team.

 4.)
 You can’t earn rewards on a credit card cash advance

 With some of the best credit cards in Canada, you can get upwards of 4% in cash back or travel points per dollar you spend on eligible everyday purchases such as gas or groceries.
 However, when it comes to cash advances, you’ll earn absolutely no rewards.

-The terms and conditions for the majority of credit cards explicitly exclude cash advances as an eligible “purchase” – which means you will not be able to offset even a small portion of the cost of interest payment by earning rewards when paying back your cash advance.
+The terms and conditions for the majority of credit cards explicitly exclude cash advances as an eligible “purchase” – which means you won’t be able to offset even a small portion of the cost of interest by earning rewards when paying back your cash advance.

 5. Cash advances can (indirectly) hurt your credit score